 Setting strong passwords for all of our online accounts is essential for protecting ourselves against hackers.
 Rather than settling for too-easily guessed words, we should create passwords that are at least eight characters long and feature a mix of uppercase and lowercase letters, numbers, and symbols.

 Even better, two-factor authentication provides another barrier to prevent unauthorized access by asking users to enter an additional code sent via email or text message each time they log in — giving us greater peace of mind that our information is secure.

 2. Restrict Access to Specific Resources

 Utilizing restrictions on user access to sensitive resources is a great way to bolster the security of your information.
-By grant access to only those users that need it, you can make sure that there are fewer potential entry points for malicious actors and keep confidential data safe.
+By granting access to only those users that need it, you can make sure that there are fewer potential entry points for malicious actors and keep confidential data safe.

-With appropriate access controls in place more secure processing and transaction of data can occur within the limits of accepted standards and practices.
-Furthermore, users will be less prone to making error based decisions or taking risks with confidential data if they do not have the ability to do so.
+With appropriate access controls in place, more secure processing and transaction of data can occur within the limits of accepted standards and practices.
+Furthermore, users will be less prone to making error-based decisions or taking risks with confidential data if they do not have the ability to do so.

-Limiting access reduces risk while still allowing legitimate users necessary freedom to do their job without worry.
+Limiting access reduces risk while still allowing legitimate users the necessary freedom to do their job without worry.

 3. Monitor User Activity